page title icon The Funded Trader Review: Rules, Pros, Cons, and Promos

 Pros

-• Great trading community: The Funded Trader has a Discord channel with more than 85,000+ members—great for getting trade ideas, learning new trading techniques, figuring out the rules, and generally supporting one another.
+• Great trading community: The Funded Trader had a Discord channel with more than 85,000+ members— in its heyday, it was great for getting trade ideas, learning new trading techniques, figuring out the rules, and generally supporting one another.

-• Lax trading rules: The Funded Trader doesn’t outlaw any trading strategies beyond those that take advantage of the demo mode environment.
+• Lax trading rules: The Funded Trader didn’t outlaw many trading strategies beyond those that take advantage of the demo mode environment, something that was also taken advantage of.

 Cons